 The Group has operating lease obligations in respect of equipment and motor vehicles.
-It values its leases in accordance with IFRS 16 and no valuation adjustments have been made for Solvency II.
+It values its leases in accordance with IFRS 16, this is considered to materially reflect fair value and no valuation adjustments have been made for Solvency II.